 Fall Term begins September 13, 2021.
-The majority of these classes will be held in the studio, with some Zoom classes available.
+We’ve made ALL our classes available online.
+We have a few new blended-level online-only classes, and everything else will be offered hybrid – you may attend online or in person!
 Call to discuss what level is appropriate for you and to register.
 503.223.8157

 We have a new location!
 Our new address is 6840 S. Macadam Ave., Portland, OR 97219.
 We are right across the street from Buffalo Gap.